buqiushi/buqiushi.github.io/_pages/about.md

 <span class='anchor' id='about'></span>
 # 👋 About Me

-I am a final-year PhD student in Management Science and Engineering at Academy of Mathematics and Systems Science, University of Chinese Academy of Sciences, and a joint PhD student in Biostatistics at City University of Hong Kong, advised by Prof. Xinyu Zhang and Prof. Wen Su.
+I am a postdoctoral researcher at Columbia University.
+I received my PhD in Management Science and Engineering from the Academy of Mathematics and Systems Science, University of Chinese Academy of Sciences, and was a joint PhD student in Biostatistics at City University of Hong Kong, advised by Prof. Xinyu Zhang and Prof. Wen Su.

-My research lies at the intersection of high-dimensional statistics, machine learning, and causal inference.
+My research lies at the intersection of model averaging, machine learning, and causal inference.
 Broadly, I focus on developing model averaging methods for prediction, including approaches for tensor-structured data and neural networks.
 More recently, I have been working on problems in causal inference with instrumental variables and model averaging methods for difference-in-differences.

 In addition to methodological work, I am also interested in applying statistical methods to real-world problems.
 I have been collaborating with clinicians on medical data analysis, working with Dr. Yuan Gao at Beijing YouAn Hospital on projects related to COVID-19 and liver diseases, with a focus on statistical modeling for clinical and observational data.